Deep-Agents/0/_posts/2019-12-5-deep-pommerman.md

 How can we train agents capable of working and communicating together in a 2v2 competition?
 That is one of the core questions of the Pommerman competition this year (2019).
 Each agent must learn to not only manage aggressive strategies that can result in accidental suicide, it must also learn to predict and account for the actions of its teammate and enemies.

+## The Challenge of Bombs
+As mentioned in a few papers in our references below, bombs make for an inherently difficult learning environment.
+Most learning agents tend to learn that placing bombs usually results in a negative reward (often by accidental suicides), therefore one should never place them.
+However, this results in a strategy which can only tie against competent enemy agents at best.
+This is one aspect of Pommerman that makes it significantly harder to learn from than most other environments and one thing that inspired our first improvement below.

 # Our Approach